pmonks/multigrep/README.md

 All of which take two parameters - the first being either a single regex (grep-...) or a sequence of regexes (multigrep-...), and the second being either a single file-like thing (...-file) or a sequence of file-like things (...-files).
-"File-like things" means anything that can be passed to clojure.java.io/reader.
+"File-like things" means anything that [clojure.java.io/reader](http://clojuredocs.org/clojure_core/clojure.java.io/reader) can construct a reader from.

 Some examples: